Cephelo/backpacktf-notifier/README.md

 This will prompt you to choose which server of yours the bot will join.
 I recommend making your own server with just you and the bot in it, since it's easy.

 ### 3. Replit and Config
+Replit is the service we will use to host the discord bot.
+This will ensure you don't need to keep your device running to keep the bot online.
+With replit, the bot should be online at least 95% of the time.

 Make a [Replit](https://replit.com/signup) account, if you don't already have one.

 Once that's done, go to [the public backpacktf-notifier Replit project](https://replit.com/@Cephelo/backpacktf-notifier-public) and click "Fork".

-Then once everything has loaded, click the file "config.json" on the left sidebar.
+When everything has loaded, click the file "config.json" on the left sidebar.
 This is where you will enter your Discord User ID, Server ID, and Channel ID.

 Go to Discord and copy your User ID by right-clicking your profile picture and clicking "Copy User ID".  __If you don't see this option, enable "Developer Mode" in your Discord Settings.__  Paste your User ID into the empty "YOUR_DISCORD_USER_ID" field, inside the quotes.